 A p value is the answer to the question: if the null hypothesis were true, how likely is this result?
 A low p says “highly unlikely”, making the null improbable and therefore rejectable.

-For better ways of interpreting results, see The Essential Guide to Effect Sizes.
+For better ways of interpreting results, see this.